Love of learning

 Pupils take part in two PE lessons per week: one focusing on indoor sports skills and the other outdoors.
 Some skills, such as control, flexibility and collaboration have natural links across both areas.

 Outdoor PE in the Early Years has a focus on the fundamental skills such as running, jumping, throwing and catching as well as carefully planned opportunities in the outdoor provision to further develop gross motor skills.

 In Key Stage One, these move onto an introduction to ‘attack and defence’ and ‘strike and field’ - developing the skills that will be needed for specific sports.
 Children in Key Stage Two are taught a range of sports including Tag Rugby, Handball and Tennis with a progression of skills developed according to age and competence.

 Indoor PE uses gymnastics and dance to build body control, strength and flexibility.
 Skills including balance, rolls and travelling are explicitly taught with small step progression to support their achievement.

-Intra-school competitions and tournaments run regularly at lunchtime tournaments taking place between classes and year groups.
-Further opportunities are given via the School Games organised borough-wide schedule of both competitive and participatory events.
+Intra-school competitions and lunchtime tournaments between classes and year groups run regularly at lunchtime.
+Further opportunities are offered via the School Games organised borough-wide schedule of both competitive and participatory events.
 Children can compete against other schools in a safe and supportive environment, or develop their skills further with additional coaching sessions.

-Additionally, there are a number of after-school and lunchtime clubs including karate, gymnastics and athletics.
+Additionally, there are a number of after-school and lunchtime clubs including karate, gymnastics, tennis, football, basketball and athletics.